openstack-archive/patrole/HACKING.rst

 - [P101] RBAC test filenames must end with "_rbac.py"; for example, test_servers_rbac.py, not test_servers.py
 - [P102] RBAC test class names must end in 'RbacTest'
+- [P103] ``self.client`` must not be used as a client alias; this allows for code that is more maintainable and easier to read

 Role Switching
 --------------